- Group Home

 National Geographic has put together a range of resources for Key Stage 1 (age 5-7) and Key Stage 2 (age 7-11) Science.
 Covering fun facts and in-depth features on animals, habitats and life cycles, as well as out of this world resources on space, the solar system and being an astronaut, National Geographic Kids has a wealth of resources to help you plan your home-learning activities.

 3) Learning Computer Science

 In a tech-enabled world, computer science and coding are hugely valuable skills to learn.
 As they’ve grown up with technology, kids tend to really engage with these sorts of activities.
-Cord.org have put together some resources specifically during the Coronavirus outbreak, and are even running a live, weekly interactive classroom called Code Break.
+Following the global COVID-19 pandemic and the increase in home learning, Cord.org have put together some resources, and are even running a live, weekly interactive classroom called Code Break.

 Explore their resources here

 4) Explore Earth & Space with NASA

 Who better to educate your kids about space than the people who have been there?
 NASA has compiled a fantastic library of resources to keep those budding astronauts dreaming big.

 Check out their resources here